Opening Hours Open 7 days a week

 • the applicant and their High Potential Individual (HPI) partner must not be so closely related that they would not be allowed to marry or form a civil partnership in the UK.

-The relationship between the applicant and their High Potential Individual (HPI) partner must be genuine and subsisting and the applicant and their High Potential Individual (HPI) partner must intend to live together throughout the applicant’s stay in the UK.
+The relationship between the applicant and their High Potential Individual (HPI) partner must be genuine and subsisting, and the applicant and their High Potential Individual (HPI) partner must intend to live together throughout the applicant’s stay in the UK.

-Relationship Requirement For A Dependent Child
+Relationship Requirement for a Dependent Child

-The applicant must be the child of the sponsoring High Potential Individual (HPI) visa holder where one of the following applies:
+The applicant must be the child of the sponsoring High Potential Individual (HPI) visa holder, where one of the following applies:

 • The sponsoring High Potential Individual (HPI) has permission on the High Potential Individual (HPI) route; or